eslamdyab21/SolarX-Lakehouse/README.md

 <br/>

-# Some Background on the Data
+# Some Background on the Data Sources
+## Weather Data

 We start by splitting the `EGY_QH_Helwan` data collected back in 2013, the data is sampled each one hour and is nicely formatted in a csv file after running the `split_weather_data.py` script which makes a csv file for each day in the `weather_history_splitted` directory